 Cherry Islets of Pitt Island southeast of Prince Rupert BC, have also been named in his honour.

-His medals are: The Military Medal (on November 4 1944); The 1939-45 Star; The France Germany Medal; The War Medal; The Defence Medal; The CVSM & Clasp.
+His medals were: The Military Medal (on November 4 1944); The 1939-45 Star; The France Germany Medal; The War Medal; The Defence Medal; The CVSM & Clasp.

-Note There is on April 10 2018 a plaque unveiled for him near the villa in Schalkhaar.
+A plaque is unveiled on April 10 2018 for him in front of the villa in Schalkhaar.